emretemel/Coursera_Getting_and_Cleaning_Data/Course_Project/CodeBook.md

   * 69 columns => subjects(subject_id) , activities(act_id and act_name) and 66 measure columns
   * 180 rows   => There are 30 subjects and  6 different activities : 180 combinations

-ix) Write tidy_dataset to "tidy_dataset.txt" file in current working directory
+ix) Extract the tidy_dataset to "tidy_dataset.txt" file in current working directory